loganlinn/xdebug-trace/README.md

 which requires
 [jsr166y.jar](http://gee.cs.oswego.edu/dl/concurrency-interest/) when
 using Java 6.
-I've added a `java6` profile to `project.clj` to help with including that dependency: `lein with-profile +java6 run -m xdebug-trace.main`
+I've added a `java6` profile to `project.clj` to help with including that dependency: `lein with-profile +java6 trampoline run -m xdebug-trace.main`

 ## License